 New gear I carried on this hike

 • Waterproof Bag.
 I normally just pack my gear into a clear plastic liner bag (like this one from Gossamer Gear).
-Yet after a while, those liners all wear out or get a hole in them.
-So last Christmas, Keith bought me a reusable 50L pack liner from Six Moon Designs to try out.
-It only weighs 3 ounces, and is much more durable than the liner bags I was using before.
+Eventually, those liners will wear out or get a hole and have to be replaced.
+So Keith bought me a reusable 50L pack liner from Six Moon Designs to try out.
+It weighs 3 ounces; but it’s much more durable than the liner I was using before and did double duty as a grocery and laundry bag in town.
 Verdict: 👍

 Liner bag with roll top closure